 - This glue dries a yellowish-brown color, so be sure not to get it on the visible parts of your shoe.

-Another more affordable option for shoe glue is Loctite clear silicone sealant.
-Loctite is a more basic brand of superglue, but it still gets the job done at an affordable price.
+I’ve found that Loctite clear silicone sealant is among the most affordable option for shoe glues.
+Although Loctite is a basic brand of super glue, it still gets the job done at a reasonable price.

-Loctite can be used to seal up nearly everything.
-It’s traditionally used to repair door frames, appliances, toys, windows, vents, gaskets, outside of fireplaces, and more at-home needs.
-However, it can also be used to repair shoes and boots.
+Loctite is versatile and can be used to seal up nearly everything.
+People commonly use it to repair door frames, toys, windows, vents, gaskets, and more.
+However, it’s also a suitable glue for repairing shoes and boots.

-The adhesive is strong and durable, albeit not the most flexible glue on this list.
-Still, it gets the job done, binding to rubbers, plastic, vinyl, tile, and more.
-Once the glue sets, there will be no peeling or shrinking, though it could crack because of the constant motion you’ll put your shoes through.
+The adhesive is robust and durable, although it’s not the most flexible glue on this list.
+Nonetheless, it still binds to materials such as rubber, plastic, vinyl, tile, and more.
+Once the glue sets, there will be no peeling or shrinking, although it could crack due to the constant motion shoes go through.

-When applying the shoes, be sure you’ve cleaned the shoe’s surface of dust, grease, dirt, and other contaminants.
-The shoe needs to be squeaky clean for the Loctite glue to do its magic.
+When applying the glue to your shoes, ensure you’ve cleaned the surface of dust, grease, dirt, and other contaminants.
+The shoe needs to be completely clean for the Loctite glue to work its magic.

 Pros: